Innovation and Industry

 - Strong culture of academic and commercial collaboration.

-- BioData Innovation Centre (BIC)- a world-class incubator for genome and biodata companies.
+- BioData Innovation Centre (BIC)- a world-class incubator style space for genome and biodata companies.

 - A growing, unique and highly-connected community of the sector’s brightest minds and most innovative organisations.